coreybutler/iam/README.md

 # IAM

-A identification and authorization manager for the browser and Node.js.
+An identification and authorization manager for the browser and Node.js.
 This library manages roles and permissions, allowing developers to create simple or complex authorization patterns.